 Julius Eisen* is the former operator and owner of several bus and tour companies including Greyline and Short Line.
 “Julie” serves on the board of The Davidson School for Jewish Education at the Jewish Theological Seminary of America and he is the former president and current member of the board and executive committee of the UJA of Northern New Jersey and the Bergen County YJCC.
+Julie currently serves as FJC’s board secretary.
 He and his wife Susan have three children and five grandsons.

 Alan I. Franco

 Lois Kohn-Claar spent her formative summers at B’nai B’rith Beber Camp in Mukwonago, WI where she developed a love and appreciation for Jewish summer camp.
 After years of working in the field of education and educational technology, Lois now devotes herself to Jewish communal service.
-Originally from Louisville, KY, she moved to Scarsdale, NY in 2001 and became actively involved in UJA-Federation where she now serves as Fundraising Chair for Westchester Women’s Philanthropy.
-Lois is a member of the Board of Directors of UJA-Federation New York and on the Commission for Jewish Identity and Renewal’s Task Force for Experiments in Teen Engagement.
-She is a founding member of the Neshamot Women’s Impact Philanthropy group, serves on the Board of Directors and Executive Committee of the Jewish Education Project, and is a Wexner Heritage Graduate.
-She holds a BA and MS in education from the University of Pennsylvania.
-Lois and her husband, Gary Claar, have three children, all of whom are devoted campers.
-Lilly and Isaac attend Beber Camp and Benjamin attends Camp Ramah Berkshires.
+Originally from Louisville, KY, she moved to Scarsdale, NY in 2001 and became actively involved in UJA-Federation where she served in a number of roles including Chair of Westchester Women’s Philanthropy and member of Board of Directors of UJA-Federation New York.
+She is a founding member of the Neshamot Women’s Impact Philanthropy group, serves on the Board of Directors and Executive Committee of the Jewish Education Project, the International BBYO Board, and Schechter Westchester.
+She also serves on the Board of Overseers for the University of Pennsylvania Graduate School of Education and the Penn National Hillel Board.
+Lois is a Wexner Heritage Graduate and holds a BA and MS in Education from the University of Pennsylvania.
+Lois and her husband, Gary Claar, have three children, all of whom are devoted (current and past) campers.

 Jay P. Lefkowitz